RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 subfolder .metadata/task-stats.

 ## Running tasks from the command line (any OS)
-The task scheduler uses the DBeaver [command line](Command-Line) interface to perform task execution.
+The task scheduler uses the DBeaver [command line](Command-Line) interface to perform task executions.
-Command line parameter `-runTask TASK_ID` launches saved task execution (immediately).
+Command line parameter `-runTask TASK_ID` launches saved task executions (immediately).
-TASK_ID has form `@projectName:taskName`.
+TASK_ID has the form `@projectName:taskName`.
 You can omit the project name part if you have only one project in your workspace.
-On Windows, you can use `dbeaver-cli` executable to run tasks.
+In Windows, you can use `dbeaver-cli` executable to run tasks.
-Draw your attention that if you use `dbeaver` executable (by any reason) you will need to add command line parameter `-nosplash` to avoid splash screen appearance.
+Please note that if you use `dbeaver` executable (for any reason), you will need to add the command line parameter `-nosplash` to avoid a splash screen appearance.

 ## Troubleshooting
 ### Windows scheduler overview